 The time has come for real access to public transportation.

-In order to further the ASAP Act, we ask for the support of national, state and local organizations and agencies.
-The supporter list will be posted at the ASAP Act page for Access Living.
+In order to further the ASAP Act, we ask for the support of national, state, and local organizations and agencies:

-- Organizations and agencies interested in being added to the list of supporters may use this link to sign on.
-Organizational representatives will receive occasional action alerts and email updates on the progress of the bill.
+- Agencies and organizations interested in being added to the list of supporters may use this link to sign on and to receive occasional action alerts and updates on the bill’s progress.

-- Send an email to your members of Congress to urge them to sign on to the ASAP Act, at this link.
+Use this link to send an email to your members of Congress to urge them to sign on to the ASAP Act.